 The decision to have an event this year came as a surprise to some in the industry.
 Still, the HFPA’s said ‘the show must go on.’
 “I think it's important for the HFPA to take this step and to present…prestigious awards to deserving creatives,” Phillips said.
 “That's what the organization has done.
 I think that's played a significant role in advancing the art.”

-On March 27, the 94th Oscars ceremony will air live on ABC at 8pm ET.
-When the stage is set at the Dolby Theatre in Hollywood, it’ll be a different ceremony from years past.
 Since 2016, the Academy of Motion Picture Arts and Sciences has implemented new diversity and inclusion policies.
-Its membership has ballooned to over 9,000 artists, filmmakers, and execs.
+It’s membership has ballooned to over 9,000 artists, filmmakers, and execs.
 And has expanded beyond its historically white and male profile.
 But before diving into the changes, let’s explain what motivated the Academy to flip the script:

 In 2013, the LA Times estimated the Academy’s membership was primarily made up of older, white men.
 Think: 93% of its roughly 6,000 members at that time were white.
 And 76% were men — whose average age was 63.
 The demographics weren’t limited to membership.
 And the lack of diversity was hard to miss in the org’s Oscar noms.